Intelix8996/cdm-project/docs/platform-description.md

 ## Expanding ROM

-If we need more program memory we can use ROM controller to get more address space with memmory paging technique.
+If we need more program memory we can use ROM controller to get more address space with memory paging technique.

 We take `Address Out` signal of `ROM Controller` and connect it as higher bits of ROM's address input.